M66B/FairEmail/FAQ.md

 * Did you know that you can long press the "] \[" button to fit original messages to the screen width? (this might result in "thin" messages)
 * Did you know that you can long press on the save drafts button for a grammar, style, and spell check via [LanguageTools](https://languagetool.org/)?
 * Did you know that you can long press a folder in the folder selection dialog to copy instead of move a message?
+* Did you know that you can long press a quick search button in the search dialog to copy the search term?

 <br />